 Choose serendipity during our speed networking sessions.
 When it’s time for speed networking, a joining link will appear when you refresh the social lounge.
 If you choose to take part, you’ll be matched at random with another attendee for a time-limited three minute video chat.
 It’s a fast and fun way to connect with other attendees and practice your elevator pitch.
 At the end of the three minutes, you can make plans to meet at a video table to continue the conversation, send each other a direct chat, or swap email address before your time is up.

 Darren Comber, Chief Executive, Scott Brownrigg

-“Exciting, with all kinds of things happening in different rooms and really interactive”
+“Exciting, with all kinds of things happening and really interactive”

 Natascha McIntyre Hall, Assistant Director, Strategic Developments, Portsmouth City Council

 Shortlisted for Event of the Year 2019, IBP Media Awards